ranja-sarkar/stats/statistical models/readme.md

 "There are 2 general ways to build statistical models -

-i) model-based approach, where the parameters of interest are intended to capture important and interpretable features of the generating process, separated from the (accidental) features of the particular data, ii) design-based approach, where the probability calculations are based on the randomization used in the investigation/experiment.
+**i) model-based approach**, where the parameters of interest are intended to capture important and interpretable features of the generating process, separated from the (accidental) features of the particular data,

+**ii) design-based approach**, where the probability calculations are based on the randomization used in the investigation/experiment.

 The fundamentals of Bayes theorem have no opinion on which way is utilized and can be used in both the approaches."